Stockton-on-the-Forest

 Stockton-on-the-Forest is a village and civil parish in the unitary authority of the City of York in North Yorkshire, England.

 History

+The name Stockton probably derives from the Old English stoctūn meaning 'settlement associated with a secondary settlement'.
+Alternatively, it may derive from stocctūn meaning 'settlement made of logs'.

 The village is mentioned in the Domesday Book as Stocthun in the Bulford hundred.
 After the Norman invasion the land was shared between Count Alan (of Brittany) and Canons of York (St Peter).